Multi-Objective Trust-Region Filter Method for Nonlinear Constraints using Inexact Gradients: Trust-Region Concepts and Surrogates

-where $\omegak_2$ is the optimal value of~\eqref{eqn:itr_tangential} when the 2-norm is used, i.e., $\omegak_2 = {\omega}( \vxN; \mfk, \linFeasApproxk, \normTwo{{\bullet}} )$. \end{lemma} The proof of \Cref{thm:critical_values_equivalent} can be found in the appendix.
+\end{mylemma} The proof of \cref{thm:critical_values_equivalent} can be found in the appendix.
 The lemma shows that we can relate the iteration dependent inexact critical values $\omegak$ and $\omegak_2$.
-Furthermore, we show in the appendix that it is then sensible to assume a sufficient decrease condition for the objective surrogate functions as per~\Cref{ass:sufficient_decrease}, as long as an additional (standard) assumption holds: \begin{assumption} The norm of all model Hessians of the objective function surrogates is uniformly bounded above, i.e., there is a positive constant $\CChessF > 0$ such that for all $\kk \in \mathbb{N}_0$
+Furthermore, we show in the appendix that it is then sensible to assume a sufficient decrease condition for the objective surrogate functions as per~\cref{ass:sufficient_decrease}, as long as an additional (standard) assumption holds: \begin{assumption} The norm of all model Hessians of the objective function surrogates is uniformly bounded above, i.e., there is a positive constant $\CChessF > 0$ such that for all $\kk \in \mathbb{N}_0$